About White River South — In Depth

 Criminal Records

 Criminal records in Mellette County cover felony, misdemeanor, and traffic offenses, as well as entries in the sex offender registry.
 These records are maintained by the Mellette County Sheriff's Office and the South Dakota Unified Judicial System.
-Residents can conduct background checks through the South Dakota Bureau of Investigation, which provides criminal history reports.
+Residents can conduct background checks through the South Dakota Division of Criminal Investigation, which provides criminal history reports.
 The Bureau offers online services for background checks, making it accessible for Mellette County residents seeking detailed criminal records.

 Vital Records